Rick L. Edgeman, Chair, Bi-State Department of Statistical Science (415 Carol Ryrie Brink Hall 83844-1104; phone 208/885-4410).

 Numerical stability, matrix decompositions for linear models, methods for generating pseudo-random variates, interactive estimation procedures (Fisher scoring and EM algorithm), bootstrapping, scatterplot smoothers, Monte Carlo techniques including Monte Carlo integration and Markov chain Monte Carlo.
+This is a cooperative course available to WSU degree-seeking students.
 (Alt/yrs)

 Stat 597 (s) Consulting Practicum (cr arr)

 Students will gain experience in statistical consulting and data analysis, using multiple statistical software packages in the analysis process.
 Topics include communication of statistical information and analysis to non-statisticians, ethics, and computing.
 Emphasis is placed on written and oral presentation of statistical analysis plans and results.

 Students gain experience in statistical consultation and / or statistical data analysis in their present place of employment or an arranged internship organization.
 Students are jointly accountable to a faculty advisor and a person providing oversight of the individual's efforts within the organization.
 All internship experiences must be pre-approved.

 Stat 599 (s) Non-thesis Master's Research (cr arr)